neednotapply/shodanbot/readme.md

 # ShodanBot
-A Discord bot to interact with the Shodan API, allowing users to fetch information about devices, services, and vulnerabilities.
+A Matrix bot to interact with the Shodan API, allowing users to fetch information about devices, services, and vulnerabilities.

 ## Table of Contents